How To Use An Aeropress

 - Measure out and aim to grind approximately 16-20 grams of very-fine coffee on par with that of a commercial, or industrial, espresso machine

-- Set kettle to boil and plan to achieve a temperature of approximately 185-degrees Fahrenheit, or just slightly cooler than that which is needed for the Moka Pot method or the French press method
+- Set kettle to boil and plan to achieve a temperature of approximately 185-degrees Fahrenheit, or just slightly cooler than that which is needed for the Moka Pot method or the French Press (check out how to make French press coffee here)

 - Place one filter in the larger cylinder and wet with hot water before adding the grounds